steemit/devportal-tutorials-js/tutorials/09_get_account_comments/README.md

-# Purpose
+# Get Account Comments

+_By the end of this tutorial you should know how to retrieve account comments from the steem blockchain_
-The purpose of this tutorial is **How to get account comments** and **a)** demonstrate how to use `get_state` api function call, and **b)** fetch comments made by specific account, in this case `@steemitblog`.

-We focus on listing part of the content with simply UI as well as explain the most commonly used fields from the response object as well as parse body of each comment.
+This tutorial will show how to fetch comments made by a specific account (in this case `@steemitblog`) by demonstrating how to use the `get_state` api function call.
+We will also demonstrate the most commonly used fields from the response object as well as how to parse the body of each comment.

-## Description
+## Intro

-We are using `get_state` function with `dsteem`, which is straight-forward and this function returns current state of the network as well as additional content given proper query.
-Each content body, as we described in previous tutorials, is written markdown and submitted to the blockchain by many applications built on top of Steem.
-For that reason we are using `remarkable` npm package to parse markdown in a readable format.
+We are using the `get_state` function with `dsteem` that returns the current state of the network as well as additional content.
+Each content body is written in markdown and could be submitted to the blockchain by many different applications built on top of Steem.
+For that reason we are using the `remarkable` npm package to parse markdown in a readable format.

-## Tutorial steps
+## Steps

+1.  **Configure connection.** Configuration of `dsteem` to use the proper connection and network.

+2.  **Query.** Query the path which we want to extract from Steem blockchain state.

+3.  **Formatting.** Formatting the JSON object to be viewed in a simple user interface.

+**1. Configure connection**
+Below we have `dsteem` pointing to the main network with the proper chainId, addressPrefix and connection server.
-As usual, we have `public/app.js` file which holds the javascript part of the tutorial.
-In first few lines we define, configure library and packages.
+There is a `public/app.js` file which holds the Javascript segment of this tutorial.
+In the first few lines we define and configure library and packages.

 ```javascript
 const dsteem = require('dsteem');